tomasmark79/BotppFree/README.md

 ## Disclaimer

-This template is provided "as is," without any guarantees regarding its functionality or suitability for any purpose.
+This template is provided "as is," without any guarantees regarding its functionality or suitability for any purpose.python SolutionUpgrader.py --update-file SolutionUpgrader.py